 This business airline co-branded card is an excellent option for small business owners who spend frequently on business-related and travel-related expenses.
 Similarly, this business credit card is a strong option if your business spends considerable money on entertaining clients, at office supply stores or fueling up company vehicles.

 United Business Card Fees

-The United Business Card carries no annual fee for this first year, followed by a $99 annual fee.
+The United Business Card carries a $99 annual fee.
 Cardmembers don’t pay foreign transaction fees with this card, making it the perfect companion when traveling outside the U.S. Cardmembers have access to balance transfers but are subject to fees of $5 or 5% the transferred amount, whichever is greater.